jobayer977/javascript-interview-questions/docs/00 Guide/why-should-we-use-es6-classes/index.md

 ---
 title: Why should we use ES6 classes?
 ---
-## Why should we use ES6 classes?

 ES6 classes are syntactic sugar for the prototypical class system we use today.
 They make code more concise and self-documenting, which is reason enough to use them.